bergkvist/react-context-toolkit/README.md

 # react-context-toolkit

-Toolkit for React Context API - heavily inspired by @reduxjs/toolkit and react-redux, and written in TypeScript.
+Toolkit for React Context API - heavily inspired by @reduxjs/toolkit and react-redux.
+Written in TypeScript.

 # Features